-SUMMARY EVALUATION FORM FOR TERM/PER-COURSE FACULTY TO BE COMPLETED BY SUPERVISING DEAN OR DEPARTMENT CHAIR
+SUMMARY EVALUATION FORM FOR TERM/PER-COURSE FACULTY

+TO BE COMPLETED BY SUPERVISING DEAN OR DEPARTMENT CHAIR

-Exceeds expectations applicable) indicate exceptional performance.
+ACULTY MEMBER/BANNER ID: SEMESTER: Exceeds expectations Student evaluations and classroom or online observation (if applicable) indicate exceptional performance.
 The faculty member is eligible for continued employment.
-Meets Expectations Student evaluations and classroom observation (if applicable) indicate satisfactory performance.
+Meets Expectations Student evaluations and classroom or online observation (if applicable) indicate satisfactory performance.
 The faculty member is eligible for continued employment.
-Needs to improve Student evaluations and classroom observation (if applicable) indicate satisfactory performance, but point to a need for improvement in some aspects of instruction.
+Needs to improve Student evaluations and classroom or online observation (if applicable) indicate satisfactory Please attach Improvement Plan. performance, but point to a need for improvement in some aspects of instruction.
 The faculty member may be eligible for continued employment, with careful supervision.
-Unsatisfactory performance Student evaluations and classroom observation (if applicable) indicate unsatisfactory performance.
+Unsatisfactory performance Student evaluations and classroom or online observation (if applicable) indicate unsatisfactory performance.
 The faculty member is not eligible for continued employment.
+Comm nents & Observations Comm nents & Observations

-Comments & Ob servations Dean or Department Chair Signature Date Vice President of Academic Affairs Date
+Dean or Department Chair Signature Date

+Recommend: Rehire Do Not Rehire

+Vice President for Academic Affai rs Date